SergioMEV/slurm-for-dummies/README.md

 $ sudo systemctl status slurmd
 ```

 As long as you got no errors, your slurm worker node should now be setup.
-You can check that it is running correctly by using the `sinfo` or `srun` commands on your control node.
+You can check that it is running correctly by using the `sinfo` or `srun` commands on your controller node.

 ## Other Resources
 These are some resources we found helpful along the way.